Digital Estate Planning

-"Digital Estate Planning" is the twentieth episode of the third season of the U.S. television series Community.
+"Digital Estate Planning" is the 20th episode of the third season of the U.S. television series Community and 69th episode of the series overall.
 It originally aired on May 17, 2012, on NBC.
 The episode featured retro video game–styled graphics and a synthesizer-driven soundtrack reminiscent of 8-bit consoles such as the Nintendo Entertainment System and Master System, with references to multiple classic games on those and later consoles.

 The episode was written by Matt Warburton and directed by Adam Davidson.

 Plot

-Pierce Hawthorne (Chevy Chase) invites the study group, as well as LeVar Burton, who does not show up, to a warehouse.
-Upon arrival, the study group is greeted by Gilbert Lawson (Giancarlo Esposito), Pierce's deceased father Cornelius Hawthorne's (voiced by Larry Cedar) assistant of thirty years and estate executor.
-He informs them of Cornelius's last will and testament, whose dying wish was for Pierce and seven friends to play a video game that was developed over the course of thirty years, in response to a request made by Pierce in 1979 to invest in video games.
+Pierce (Chevy Chase) invites the study group, as well as LeVar Burton, who does not show up, to a warehouse.
+Upon arrival, the study group is greeted by Gilbert Lawson (Giancarlo Esposito), Pierce's deceased father Cornelius Hawthorne's (voiced by Larry Cedar) assistant of thirty years, and estate executor.
+He informs them of Cornelius's last will and testament, whose dying wish was for Pierce and seven friends to play a video game that was developed for thirty years, in response to a request made by Pierce in 1979 to invest in video games.

 The group enters a stylized 8-bit video game world full of Cornelius's numerous prejudiced beliefs.
 They are informed by the in-game voice recording of Cornelius that, as punishment for questioning the economic viability of moist towelettes, the first player to reach the "Throne of Hawkthorne" at the end of the game will win Pierce's inheritance.
-The group rejects this and vow to give Pierce his inheritance, but Gilbert, taking on the role of the eighth player, reveals that he intends to do so.
+The group rejects this and vows to give Pierce his inheritance, but Gilbert, taking on the role of the eighth player, reveals that he intends to do so.
 With complete knowledge of the game he easily kills the group's characters, sending them back to respawn at the start.

 After restarting, the group arrives at a town where Abed falls in love with an NPC named Hilda.
 While exploring the town, Britta mixes random ingredients in a cauldron into what she assumes is a strength potion.
 Meanwhile, Annie and Shirley accidentally kill the town's blacksmith and his wife (Hilda's parents), then steal everything in the shop and burn it down to cover their tracks.
 Gilbert appears, having leveled up, and begins easily attacking the group again.
-However, after Britta dies, Jeff tricks Gilbert into drinking the potion she made and dies when it turns out to be poison.
+However, after Britta dies, Jeff tricks Gilbert into drinking the potion she made, and Gilbert dies when it turns out to be poison.
 Starting back from the beginning again, Gilbert ruthlessly decides to use cheat codes, turning his character invincible.